ibraheemdev/ibraheemca/content/posts/2020-09-15-go-in-twenty.md

 import "fmt"
 ```

-You can use exported names in an imported package by using the package name as a qualifier:
+You can use exported names in an imported package by using the package name as a *qualifier*:

 ```go
 import (